-The company has updated its capital targets to ensure that they are adequate to meet the regulatory minimum requirements, the enterprise-specific Pillar 2 requirement and applicable buffer requirements for capital.
+The company has resolved to meet capital targets in line with table 2.
+It updates its capital targets to ensure that they are adequate to meet the regulatory minimum requirements, the enterprise-specific Pillar 2 requirement and applicable buffer requirements for capital.
 An assessment conducted on the basis of the company's ICAAP result has found that the company's Pillar 2 requirement is adequate to meet the capital requirement for risks not covered by Pillar 1.
-The company has resolved to meet capital targets in line with the table below.